D.J. Moore Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Season Stats

+- So far this season, 27.8% of the 263 passes thrown by his team have gone Moore's way.

-- With five targets in the red zone this season, Moore has been on the receiving end of 20.8% of his team's 24 red zone pass attempts.
+- Moore (five red zone targets) has been the recipient of 20.8% of his team's 24 red zone pass attempts.

 - The Panthers have called a pass in 58.4% of their plays from scrimmage this year while running the ball 41.6% of the time.
 This offensive attack ranks 19th in the NFL in points scored.